kushidesign/kushi/README.md

 These should be defined in a dedicated namespace, or set of dedicated namespaces, and required once in your core or main ns.

 The example below will generate a data-representation of the css rule-set.

-<br>This data is added to a register (an atom that exists in the build state).
+This data is added to a register (an atom that exists in the build state).

-<br>This css class is only written to disk if a component references it.
+This css class is only written to disk if a component references it.
 ```Clojure
 (ns myapp.shared-styles
   (:require